 Let’s face it.
 On some days, the last thing you want to do after a long day at work or school is stand over a pot of spaghetti boiling on the stove.
 Cooking can be exhausting, and creating healthy, well-balanced, and tasty meals takes up a lot more time each day than we might realize.
-Sure, you could pop some instant mac-and-cheese in the microwave or order a pizza for delivery, but long-term consumption of processed and fast foods likely won’t do any favors for your health.
+Sure, you could pick up some microwavable meals or order a pizza for delivery, but long-term consumption of processed and fast foods likely won’t do any favors for your health.
 So how do you eat healthy, homemade meals without spending several hours a week on meal preparation, cooking, and clean-up?
 Meal delivery plans have taken off in popularity, and for good reason.
 They save customers tons of time by sending recipes and ingredients straight to your doorstep.
 Simply follow the instructions, toss the ingredients together, and voilà — dinner is served.
 We’ve rounded up some of the best meal delivery services on the market.

 Why you should buy this: Meals from Plated are sophisticated and impressive without breaking the bank.

 Who it’s for: Interested in learning how to cook more complex meals?
 This is your ticket.

 How much it’ll cost: $48/week for 2 dinners for 2 people; $72/week for 3 dinners for 2 people